2023 Dodge Challenger

 The EPA estimates the 2021 Challenger with V-6 and rear wheels will get 19 mpg of city and 30 highways.
 Adding an all-wheel drive to the mix will increase those ratings by 1 and 3 mpg, respectively.
 Challengers with the 5.7-liter V-8 are expected to get up to 16 mpg of the city and 25 highways.

 The 6.4-liter version of the V-8 has a rating of up to 15 mpg a town and 24 streets.
-We have tested the All-wheel-drive V-6 Challenger and one with a 485-hp V-8 and automatic transmission on our 75-mph real-world route, which is part of our extensive testing regimen.
+We tested the All-wheel-drive V-6 Challenger and one with a 485-hp V-8 and automatic transmission on our 75-mph real-world route, part of our extensive testing regimen.
 Surprisingly, they both gained 26 mpg on the highway.

 2021 Dodge Challenger Interior

 The Challenger features a classic muscle car interior, with a simple design inspired by its 1970s predecessor and comfortable accommodations.
 Compared to its pony-riding rivals, Dodge is much roomier inside, and adults can use the back seat.